ba01ei/swift-mini-redux/README.md

 This is a minimalist version of TCA that

-1. The entire library is in [one file](Sources/MiniRedux/MiniRedux.swift)
+1. The entire library is mostly in [one file](Sources/MiniRedux/MiniRedux.swift)
 2. It doesn't depend on Swift Macro
 3. You can use it in iPad Swift Playground